joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

 You may find that you need to sort your Array without regard to case, or in descending order, or perhaps your array contains numbers that you want to sort numerically instead of alphabetically.
-The Array class’s `sort()` method has an `options` parameter that allows you to alter each characteristic of the default sort order.
+The Array class's `sort()` method has an `options` parameter that allows you to alter each characteristic of the default sort order.
 The options are defined by a set of static constants in the Array class, as shown in the following list: